 Can Peanut Butter Give My Cat An Upset Stomach?

 These days, almost all of us are aware of the dangers of severe peanut allergies in humans.
 But what about cats?

 Peanut allergies in cats are not common, but you should be observant any time you introduce a new food item to your pet.

 If your cat exhibits signs of an allergic reaction after consuming peanut butter, like itching, hives, swelling, or difficulty breathing, stop feeding the peanut butter and contact your veterinarian immediately.

-To sum it up, cats can eat peanut butter, but peanut butter should only be fed in small quantities to avoid health problems like stomach upset, obesity, and diabetes.
+To sum it up, though, cats can eat peanut butter, for sure.
+But peanut butter should only be fed in small quantities to avoid health problems like stomach upset, obesity, and diabetes.